Your Car Payment May Prevent You From Qualifying for a Mortgage

 Understanding where a car payment fits in your financial picture can help you determine whether buying a home while balancing a new to you car is in reach.

 Your credit score and finances influence whether you can get approved for a mortgage.
-Once you've gotten the green light on a loan, lenders use two simple ratios to determine how much money you can borrow.
+Once you've got the green light on a loan, lenders use two simple ratios to determine how much money you can borrow.

 Lenders want to see that you have enough income to keep up with the monthly expense associated with owning a home.
 So the first thing they consider is how much your monthly income goes towards housing.